smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 Poor Man's Dependency Injection Container
 ===============================================================================

+I think we can do better than all the write up caused by the original code and the Factory.
+What if we could use a single class to get any dependency we wanted?
+Think of an ``IDictionary`` which could return an instance of any class it knows how to create.

+In many ways this the core functionality most Dependency Injection Containers provide.
+Before we go to the real thing I wanted to explore the simple dictionary version.

 Show the dictionary of types.
 I can now get instances of classes, but it is aweful.
 Don't do this at home.
 Show the concept.